backstage/backstage/docs/getting-started/create-an-app.md

 #### Could not execute command yarn install

-Install yarn on your system with `sudo npm install --global yarn`
+Install yarn on your system with `npm install --global yarn` or for more detais refer to the [prerequisites](https://backstage.io/docs/getting-started/running-backstage-locally#prerequisites)

 ## Run the app